-Impact Mitigation Measure Action Timing Responsibility wildlife agencies (United States Fish and Wildlife Service [USFWS] and California Department of Fish and Wildlife [CDFW]) to determine the appropriate buffer. conduct surveys, per the requirements of the mitigation measure.
-Additionally, take of a state candidate species is prohibited under the California Endangered Special Act (CESA).
+Impact Mitigation Measure Action Timing Responsibility wildlife agencies (United States Fish and Wildlife Service conduct surveys, per [USFWS] and california Department of FISN and Wildlife [CDFW]) the requirements of to determine the appropriate burrer. moscuro Additionally, take of a state candidate species is prohibited illeasule. under the California Endangered Special Act (CESA).
 While Crotch's bumble bee has low potential to occur on site, the pre- construction surveys for Crotch's bumble bee shall be conducted within the construction footprint prior to the start of ground-disturbing activities occurring during the Crotch's bumble bee nesting period (February 1 through October 31).
 The survey shall ensure that no nests for Crotch's bumble bee are located within the construction area.
 The pre-construction survey shall include focused surveys, which shall be based on recommendations described in the Survey Considerations for California Endangered Species Act (CESA) Candidate Bumble Bee Species, released by CDFW on June 6, 2023, or the most current version of such guidelines at the time of construction.
-The surveys shall be performed by a biologist with expertise in surveying for bumble bees and include at least three (3) survey passes that are not on sequential days or in the same week, preferably spaced two (2) to four (4) weeks apart.
+The surveys shall be performed by a biologist with expertise in surveying for bumble bees and include at least three (3) survey passes that are not on sequential days or in the same week. preferably spaced two (2) to four (4) weeks apart.
 Surveys may occur between 1 hour after sunrise and 2 hours before sunset.
-Surveys shall not be conducted during wet conditions (e.g., form, raining or driving and surveys hold weit at least one foggy, raining, or drizzling), and surveyors shall wait at least one (1) hour following rain.
+Surveys shall not be conducted during wet conditions (e.g., foggy, raining, or drizzling), and surveyors shall wait at least one (1) hour following rain.
 Optimal surveys are when there are sunny to partly sunny skies and a temperature greater than 60°F. Surveys may be conducted earlier if other bees or butterflies are flying.
 Surveys shall not be conducted when it is windy (i.e., sustained winds greater than 8 miles per hour).
 Within non-developed habitats, the biologist shall look for nest resources suitable for bumble bee use.
 Ensuring that all nest resources receive 100% visual coverage, the biologist shall watch the nest resources for up to five (5) minutes, looking for exiting or entering worker bumble bees.
-Worker bees should arrive and exit an active nest site with frequency, such that their presence would be apparent after five (5) minutes of
+Worker bees should arrive and exit an active riest site with frequency, such that their processes would be apparent after five (5) minutes of presence would be apparent after five (5) minutes of